joernpreuss/qa/README.md

 ## Development Status

-🚧 **In Development** - Extracted from the SAVT project, currently in Phase 0 of the export plan.
+🚧 **In Development** - Extracted from another project, currently in Phase 0 of the export plan.

 ## License